 - Useful Links

-- A study stay can take place only on the basis of a valid inter-institutional agreement between the relevant faculty/department of MU and the foreign institution.
-The length of the study stay is a minimum of 3 and a maximum of 12 months.
+- A study placement can take place only on the basis of a valid inter-institutional agreement between the relevant faculty/department of MU and the foreign institution.
+The length of the study placement is a minimum of 3 and a maximum of 12 months.

-- The student is selected in a duly announced call for applications and at the time of departure must be enrolled at least in the second year of bachelor’s or five-year master’s studies in full-time, combined or distance forms of study.
+- The student is selected in a duly announced call for applications and at the time of departure must be enrolled for bachelor’s or five-year master’s studies in full-time, combined or distance forms of study.

 - The student is enrolled on an accredited bachelor’s, master’s or doctoral study programme at a higher education institution that is part of the Erasmus+ programme.

-- Throughout the period of their stay the student must be normally enrolled in studies at the faculty/department through which the stay was organised, and the studies may not be ended or interrupted.
+- Throughout the period of their placement the student must be normally enrolled in studies at the faculty/department through which the placement was organised, and the studies may not be ended or interrupted.

-- A condition for the successful completion of the foreign study stay is the gaining of at least 20 ECTS credits for a semester of study at the host institution.
+- A condition for the successful completion of the foreign study placement is the gaining of at least 20 ECTS credits for a semester of study at the host institution.

-- The student may not undertake the study stay in their country of residence.
+- The student may not undertake the study placement in their country of residence.

 - Each applicant must fulfil the Qualification Conditions of the Erasmus+ Programme (which you can find in the Documents section)